TwitterpinterestFacebook

 1970s: Observations by Dr. Vera Cooper Rubin produced enough evidence to convince the scientific community that the vast bulk of the mass in the universe is invisible and unknown in origin and character, giving rise to the term the "dark matter."

-1983: IRAS infrared telescope is launched.
+1983: The IRAS infrared telescope is launched.

 1985: Charon starts eclipsing Pluto enabling the establishment of the size of the planet as 2,300 kilometers.